-Aaron Shamo, 27, and five others are charged with selling fake prescription-drug pills on the dark web — an area of the internet often used for illegal activity — to thousands of people all over the country, at one point raking in $2.8 million in less than a year.
+But prosecutors have said Crandall was Shamo’s partner in selling the powerful opioid fentanyl disguised as prescription drug pills on the dark web — an area of the internet often used for illegal activity.
+They said the operation had thousands of customers across the U.S. at one point and raked in $2.8 million in less than a year.

-Alleged partner Drew W. Crandall, 30, has pleaded not guilty to three counts following his arrest in Hawaii, where authorities say he planned to marry his girlfriend after a globe-trotting trip.
-The other four defendants are charged with helping package the drugs and send them to customers, often through the U.S. Postal Service.
+In additional to Shamo, four other people are also charged with helping package the drugs and send them to customers, often through the U.S. Postal Service.